 Each of the partners involved in this website holds thousands of items relating to the history of the Black Country: books, maps and plans, photographs, newspapers, trade directories, local authority records, business records, historical objects, paintings, sculptures and decorative art objects and much more.
 The range of subjects covered by these collections is wide ranging – archive collections focus on local places, people and industry whilst our museum collections also contain material from further afield.

-> Information about these resources can be found on this website by carrying out a simple search from the Home page – just put one or more words into the search box to see records that maybe of interest.
-Alternatively you can follow one of the keywords displayed in the ‘tag cloud’ at the bottom of this page.
+Information about these resources can be found on this website by carrying out a simple search – just put one or more words into the search box to see records that maybe of interest.

-> Highlights from our archive collections
+Highlights from our archive collections

 All of our local archives have important collections of photographs of local streets and buildings, including churches, shops, banks, public houses and schools.
 There are also photographs relating to transport: buses, canals and trains.